Sign in

 Day 03: Kathmandu – Phakding (2,680m)

 We will start our trekking adventure towards the Everest Base Camp and Lobuche Peak today.
 Early in the morning, we will take a flight to Lukla.
 The adventurous flight of about forty minutes takes us to Lukla to enter the Everest trekking region.
-Once we land in Lukla airstrip, we will get ready to start the walk of the day.
+Once we land in the Lukla airstrip, we will get ready to start the walk of the day.

 We start the trek to Phakding as our overnight destination today.
 It is about 4 hours of an easy trek on a gentle and gradual downhill trail to Phakding on the bank of a river called Dudh Koshi.
 It will be an amazingly peaceful day on the trail to Everest base camp.